Rulon8/URL-Shortener/README.md

 - Better error handling: At the moment the code manually checks if there are any errors when saving records and validating them and manually generates an error message.
-I haven't found a better way to handle this yet but there should be a way to automatically recover from any errors and generate the errors.
+I haven't found a better way to handle this yet but there should be a way to automatically recover from any errors and generate custom error messages.

 - Trailing slashes in URLs: Right now the API considers cases like https://google.com and https://google.com/ as different URLs.
 Since the slash at the end is not relevant both cases could be considered as the same.